 “But by the 1980s, white flight left the Gaza Strip mostly abandoned or replaced with seedy businesses,” according to an OC Weekly 2012 cover story.

 Little Arabia grew significantly in the 1990s with the arrival of immigrants from the Arab World, and is home to thousands of Arab-Americans predominantly hailing from Egypt, Syria, Lebanon and Palestine.
 Local Arab American business leaders began buying distressed homes and selling them to Arab immigrants.
 They also bought plazas, office buildings, and recruited merchants to start up new businesses in West Anaheim.
+In 1996, the Arab World Newspaper started publishing from offices in Alam's Brookhurst Plaza.
+The newspaper featured a map of Little Arabia and a listing of the Arab businesses in the area.

 In 2010, local Arab American groups launched a social media campaign to build momentum around the idea of officially designating the area as “Little Arabia.”
 The campaign included a drive to contact city officials to express support for a designation alongside other outlined goals such as partnering with the city to improve signage and building facades.